Asparagaceae

 Scilla

-Scilla is a bulbous plant that produces delicate, star-shaped flowers.
-Most commonly found in shades of blue or purple, this beautiful flower blooms from spring to early summer.
-With its strong cold resistance and ease of care, it is a popular choice for gardens and parks worldwide.
+I introduce Scilla, a bulbous plant that produces delicate, star-shaped flowers.
+Most varieties bloom in shades of blue or purple, adorning gardens from spring to early summer.
+Known for their cold hardiness and ease of cultivation, they are cherished in many regions.

 Basic Information